cathymonkey/infoScience/Journal.md

             y[i] = 20
         delay(20)

-/*Q:What should be some behaviours (at least 3) that we will need to include in our simulation to be a realistic approximation of the current situation in the world?
-Explain./*
+*Q:What should be some behaviours (at least 3) that we will need to include in our simulation to be a realistic approximation of the current situation in the world?
+Explain.*

 1) Health conditions of individuals;
 2) conditions of being contracted;